Maybe you love fishing, but patience isn’t exactly your biggest virtue. Or your kids’.

 Keep in mind that anglers on our private sea bass trips often catch a lot more than just sea bass: flounder and tautog (tog or blackfish) are also commonly caught while fishing for sea bass—and they all taste better than anything you’ve eaten in a restaurant.
 We’re always ready with a variety of rigs and bait onboard incase you decide you’d rather target flounder or wrestle with some springtime or fall tautog.

-We offer five, eight hour long range sea bass trips that fit almost any budget, and there’s not much better than filling a cooler with dozens of tasty, hard-pulling sea bass.
-To find out more about our sea bass trip options, call (clickable number) or book your trip icon.
+We offer sea bass trips that fit almost any budget, and there’s not much better than filling a cooler with dozens of tasty sea bass.
+Book now, prime season fills very early.